Winter Olympics 2022: security flaws detected in the official Beijing application, the IOC disputes

 According to the work of Citizen Lab, My2022 created and managed by Beijing Financial Holdings Group (BFHG), a subsidiary of the city of Beijing, has two major flaws, making it susceptible to possible data leaks.

-Health and identity data could leak
+Health and identity data might leak

 “China has a history of undermining encryption technologies in order to practice political censorship and surveillance,” said study author Jeffrey Knockel, a research associate at the University of Toronto.

 According to Citizen Lab, which depends on this university, My2022 does not authenticate the SSL certificates submitted to it and which allow two entities to communicate securely online.
-Unrecognized entities could thus have access to the data of the application.
+Unrecognized entities might thus have access to the data of the application.

 Second flaw: while the platform collects the passport number, country of origin and health status of its foreign users, certain information is transmitted without proper encryption, usually to SSL certificates, which makes them more vulnerable to hijacking .